-Cutty Felton is CEO of Accidental Counsellor Pty Ltd. She delivers various skills-based courses, both face-to-face and via remote delivery, to workplace, industry and community groups, large and small, across Australia.
-Courses that focus on assisting those in vulnerable circumstances include ‘Accidental Counsellor’, ‘De-Escalating the Agitated Caller’, ‘Customers in Crisis – Recognise, Respond, Refer’, ‘DFV Aware’, ‘Dare to Ask’ and various other skills based courses tailored to meet the needs of her clients.
+Cutty Felton is CEO of Accidental Counsellor Pty Ltd. Cutty delivers various skills-based courses, both face-to-face and via remote delivery, to workplace, industry, and community groups, large and small, across Australia.
+Studies focusing on assisting those in vulnerable circumstances include Accidental Counsellor, De-Escalating the Agitated Caller, Customers in Crisis – Recognise, Respond, Refer, DFV Aware, Dare to Ask, and various other skills-based courses tailored to meet the needs of her clients.

 By profession, Cutty is a qualified Solicitor and has practiced for approximately ten years.
 Over time, however, she felt the need to contribute more directly to the community.
 In 2013 she joined Lifeline, initially as a trained volunteer Telephone Crisis Supporter (TCS) on Lifeline’s 13 11 14 services, and subsequently as a trainer, heading up Corporate and Community training for Lifeline h2h for four years.

 Cutty developed and produced her own highly acclaimed version of Accidental Counsellor, including a unique ‘5 E’s framework’ for difficult conversations and various workshops focussing on responding to those in vulnerable circumstances.